MazenAli/MazenAli/README.md

 ### Hi there 👋

-I am a senior engineer at Multiverse Computing, Spain.
-I currently develop algorithmic+software solutions for problems in finance and material simulation.
+I am generalist who likes to develop computational solutions for all kinds of problems.
 Checkout my [personal page](https://mazenali.github.io/).